-Air Delivery Mode Control: Press , or to change the direction of the airflow.
+Air Delivery Mode Control: Press i, i, i, or it to change the direction of the airflow.
 An indicator light comes on in the selected mode button.
 Multiple buttons can be selected simultaneously.

 Changing the mode cancels the automatic operation and the system goes into manual mode.
 Press AUTO to return to automatic operation.